iyliahutta/singapore-hdb-resale-prices/README.md

 understand the range of storey ranges among the resale flats and create a new variable to categorise them.

-Very few resale flats have more than 12 to 15 floors, hence, everything above the 9th floor will be tagged as *“high”*.
+Even in 2022, very few resale flats have more than 12 to 15 floors, hence, everything above the 9th floor will be tagged as *“high”*.

 ``` r
 #examine the values in storey_range for each year period